-The website will enhance communication between home and school.
-We are always looking for better ways to provide you with the information that you need.
+We anticipate that the website will enhance communication between home and school.
+We are always looking for ways to better provide you with the information that you need.
 If you have ideas/comments about the website please feel free to contact us by using the contact form provided on the district homepage.